dev-hans-programmer/realtime-whiteboard/readme.md

 2. React.js: Offers a performant and interactive user interface for drawing and interacting with the whiteboard in real-time.
 3. WebSockets: Enables real-time communication between the server and clients for seamless collaboration.
 4. MongoDB: Used for data persistence, storing whiteboard data and user information securely.
+5. Roughjs: Used to draw in a sketchy and hand written style

 ## Getting Started: